chanced/focus-svelte/README.md

 focus-svelte works a bit differently than other focus locks I've encounted.
 Rather than using an event listener to track user activity and overriding the default behavior of the browser, the DOM is manipulated instead.
-All elements outside of an active focus lock have their `tabindex` set to `-1`.
+All elements outside of an active focus lock's descendants or ancestory have their `tabindex` set to `-1` if it was `0` or greater previously.

-To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state through data attributes respective to environmental conditions.
+To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates.
 Once all focus locks are disabled or removed, the `MutationObserver` is stopped and the elements' properties are reset.
 If a focus lock later becomes active, the `MutationObserver` is restarted and nodes are decorated accordingly.

 #### aria-hidden